CasperDev/vz-dis-dos/doc/source/Chapter6/operations.rst

 Operation of the program
 ------------------------

-The program is loaded and started with RUN "ANSCHR".
+The program is loaded and started with :guilabel:`RUN "ANSCHR"`.
 Immediately after the start, the content of the "MAILROX" file is transferred to the program-internal matrices.
 This file must be on the diskette, otherwise the program is terminated after an error message is output.